dfinson/apifi/README.md

 2. `@ApiReadOnly`:  Assuming the previous annotation is **not** present, this annotation tells Apifi to only include GraphQL queries but not mutations in the generated GraphQLService bean.
 This is useful when designating certain components of a given data model as read-only, with no possibility of state mutation via the API.

-3. `@ApiLevelMetaOperations{Class<? extends ApiMetaOperations> value();}`: Often times, additional logical operations are required before and / or after the execution of a resolvers base CRUD logic.
+3. `@ApiHooksAndCustomResolvers{Class<? extends ApiMetaOperations> value();}`: Often times, additional logical operations are required before and / or after the execution of a resolvers base CRUD logic.
 For example: Given a SaaS application onboarding system, which onboards `Tenant` entities.
 Assuming each tenant (e.g. company) requires its own unique subdomain, the relevant DNS registrars API should be called immediately following the initial onboarding. `ApiMetaOperations<T>` is the abstract base class which can be extended and passed in as an argument to this annotation in order to achieve this.
 We'll get into it in more depth a bit further on.

 ### Custom resolvers